 Share this post on:

 Is it Extravert or Extrovert?

-Many people ask, “What is the correct spelling of the word extravert?”
+Many ask, “What is the correct spelling of the word extravert?”

-Is it with an “a” as an extrovert or an “o” as an extrovert?
+Is it with an “a” as in extravert or with an “o” as in extrovert?

-The answer is it’s okay to use either spelling.
-To most people, both versions of the spelling generally mean the same thing, so both are considered equally acceptable.
+It is okay to use either spelling.
+Most people think both versions of the spelling mean the same thing, so both are considered equally acceptable.

-You may see the spelling using the “o,” but for the most part, we tried to stay consistent.
+We needed to decide which spelling to use when developing this site.
+We decided on “extravert.”
+You may see the spelling using the “o,” but we tried to stay consistent for the most part.

-Second, from an etymological perspective, the Online Dictionary of Etymology sheds further light on the “a” spelling by showing that the word “extravert” comes from German Extravert, for extra “outside” and the Latin vertere, “to turn.”
+Second, from an etymological perspective, the Online Dictionary of Etymology sheds further light on the spelling with the “a” by showing that “extravert” comes from the German word Extravert, for “outside,” and Latin word vertere, “to turn.”

 Extra vs. Extro

-In a Scientific America Article, “The Difference between Extraversion and Extroversion” (2015), psychologist Scott Barry Kaufman indicates that it was just an error by Phyllis Blanchard from a 1918 paper where she not only used an “o” but also redefined the meaning of the constructs.
+In a Scientific America Article, “The Difference between Extraversion and Extroversion” (2015), psychologist Scott Barry Kaufman indicates that it was just an error by Phyllis Blanchard in a 1918 paper, where she not only used “o” various but also redefined the meaning of the constructs.

-Regardless of the spelling source, around the 1920s, it became a popular way to spell it.
-And as the evolution of language continues, it has become a widespread alternative.
+Regardless of the spelling source, it became a popular way to spell it around the 1920s.
+As language continues to evolve, it has become a widespread alternative.

-In conclusion, we’re using “extravert” because it’s ultimately the original spelling, how the psychological sciences generally spell it, and we wanted consistency in our work.
+In conclusion, we’re using “extravert” because it’s the original spelling, which is how the psychological sciences generally spell it, and we wanted consistency in our work.

+Share this post on: